Dyson (company): Dyson Institute of Engineering and Technology

-In November 2016, James Dyson announced plans to open a higher education college to address the engineering skills gap in the UK.
+In November 2016 James Dyson announced plans to open a higher education college to address the engineering skills gap in the UK.
 In September 2017 it welcomed its first cohort of undergraduates, partnering with the University of Warwick to offer BEng degrees in engineering, whilst also employing them as engineers three days a week.
 The second cohort of students, joining in September 2018, was 40% female, compared to a national average of 15.1% for engineering subjects.

 Lawsuits

 Amway

-In 1985, Dyson sued Amway for copyright infringement of a Dyson dual cyclone prototype machine.
+In 1985 Dyson sued Amway for copyright infringement of a Dyson dual cyclone prototype machine.
 Dyson claimed that he had sent the prototype machines, drawings, and confidential information to Amway as part of a contract in April 1984.
-In January 1985, Amway produced the CMS-1000, a machine which was very similar to the Dyson design.
+In January 1985 Amway produced the CMS-1000, a machine which was very similar to the Dyson design.
 Less than a month later, Dyson sued Amway.
 Dyson and Amway settled the lawsuit in 1991, becoming joint licensees.

 Hoover

-In 2000, Dyson sued Hoover for patent infringement of Hoover's Triple Vortex, which was using cyclonic technology and patents similar to Dyson's Dual Cyclone, Dyson won against Hoover and accepted the settlement offer of £4m plus £2m in legal costs.
+In 2000 Dyson sued Hoover for patent infringement of Hoover's Triple Vortex, which was using cyclonic technology and patents similar to Dyson's Dual Cyclone, Dyson won against Hoover and accepted the settlement offer of £4m plus £2m in legal costs.

+Trademark application

+On 25 January 2007, the Court of Justice of the European Union made a decision concerning a trademark dispute over an application submitted by Dyson.
+The company had tried to register a trademark for "a transparent bin or collection chamber" of the new Dual Cyclone vacuum cleaner.
+However, the Court decided that Dyson's application was too abstract and that the bin or chamber could not be a sign of which a trademark may consist.

 Excel Dryer

-On 5 December 2012, a lawsuit by hand dryer manufacturer Excel Dryer was filed against Dyson, claiming that Dyson's advertising comparing the Airblade to the Excel Dryer Xlerator was deceptive.
+On 5 December 2012, a lawsuit by the hand-dryer manufacturer Excel Dryer was filed against Dyson, claiming that Dyson's advertising comparing the Airblade to the Excel Dryer Xlerator was deceptive.
 Dyson's advertisements stated that the Xlerator produced twice as much carbon dioxide, was worse for the environment, and cost more to operate than the Airblade.
 Excel Dryer claimed that Dyson was falsifying its comparisons by submitting a 20-second dry time for the Xlerator to the Materials Systems Laboratory at the Massachusetts Institute of Technology, rather than Excel Dryer's tested 12 second dry time, thus inflating energy consumption figures in the Airblade's favour.